 - Mounting a drive.

-- Windows Server Active Directory integration.
+- Windows Server Active Directory domain join.

 Gateway-required virtual network integration provides access to resources only in the target virtual network or in networks connected to the target virtual network with peering or VPNs.
 Gateway-required virtual network integration doesn't enable access to resources available across Azure ExpressRoute connections or work with service endpoints.

 No matter which version is used, virtual network integration gives your app access to resources in your virtual network, but it doesn't grant inbound private access to your app from the virtual network.
 Private site access refers to making your app accessible only from a private network, such as from within an Azure virtual network.
 Virtual network integration is only for making outbound calls from your app into your virtual network.

 Regional virtual network integration supports connecting to a virtual network in the same region and doesn't require a gateway.
 Using regional virtual network integration enables your app to access:

 - Resources in the virtual network you're integrated with.

 - Resources in virtual networks peered to the virtual network your app is integrated with including global peering connections.